melrchen/advent_of_code/README.md

-# Advent of Code 2023
+# Advent of Code

+### 2024

+Is learning a language through doing Advent of Code a bad idea?
+Maybe.

+### 2023

+First time doing Advent of Code, did it super late, and in Python.